Tūhonohono: tikanga Māori me te Ture Pākehā ki Takutai Moana

 Project leader: Robert Joseph, University of Waikato

-Tūhonohono is a cohesive vision of New Zealand jurisprudence the theory and philosophy of law relating to marine estate.
-We are exploring how laws and institutions in Aotearoa New Zealand could evolve to reflect the best values and concepts of New Zealand’s founding peoples – Māori and European.
+Tūhonohono is a cohesive vision of New Zealand jurisprudence (the theory and philosophy of law relating to marine estate).
+We explored how laws and institutions in Aotearoa New Zealand could evolve to reflect the best values and concepts of New Zealand’s founding peoples – Māori and European.

 - Assessed the compatibility of marine policy and law with the mātauranga and tikanga Māori of specific iwi, hapū and whānau within Te Tau Ihu o Te Waka-a-Māui/Top of the South Island.

 - Investigated how mātauranga and tikanga Māori are applied in the marine environment.

-- Exploring what the enablers and/or barriers in New Zealand marine policy and law are when applying mātauranga and tikanga Māori, and what effect this has when making decisions about increased use of marine resources.
+- Explored what the enablers and/or barriers in New Zealand marine policy and law are when applying mātauranga and tikanga Māori, and what effect this has when making decisions about increased use of marine resources.

-- Exploring how legal and regulatory systems could be modified to enable them to work more cohesively with mātauranga and tikanga Māori, to achieve kaitiakitanga and ecosystem-based management outcomes specific to Māori.
+- Explored how legal and regulatory systems could be modified to enable them to work more cohesively with mātauranga and tikanga Māori, to achieve kaitiakitanga and ecosystem-based management outcomes specific to Māori.

-- Building on international indigenous examples that have successfully applied indigenous customary law and mainstream law to marine environments.
+- Built on international indigenous examples that have successfully applied indigenous customary law and mainstream law to marine environments.

-- Exploring innovative marine management models that implement cohesive jurisprudence and reflect the best values and concepts of both founding peoples.
+- Explored innovative marine management models that implement cohesive jurisprudence and reflect the best values and concepts of both founding peoples.

 Latest news and updates